benitolopez/hotel-datepicker/README.md

 ### afterClose

-You can list for this event when the datepicker closes.
+You can listen for this event when the datepicker closes.

 ```js
 var input = document.getElementById('input-id');